Anas-github-acc/Anas-github-acc/README.md

 # 💫 About Me:
-👨‍💻I'm currently a learner.<br>🚀 Currently working on my skills in Next.js and REST APIs.<br>🤖 Future Goals: I'll build my own simulated worlds where AI experience and learn to grow like humans to navigate them.
+👨‍💻I'm currently a learner.<br>🚀 Currently working on my skills in Next.js and REST APIs.<br>🤖 Future Goals: I'll build my own simulated worlds where AI experience and learn to grow like humans.

 ## 🌐 Socials: